praneelacharya/praneelacharya.github.io/_pages/about.md

 I am a Ph.D. candidate in the Department of Mechanical Engineering at [South Dakota State University](https://www.sdstate.edu) working under the supervision of [Dr. Kim-Doang Nguyen](https://www.sdstate.edu/directory/kim-doang-nguyen).
 I have worked as a research assistant and teaching assistant during my Ph.D. program. <br/>

-Over the years, I have had the opportunity to focus on different aspects of robotics: nonlinear controller design for multiagent systems, computer vision for robotic applications, deep learning, motion planning, and optimization.
+Over the years my research focus has shifted from classical robotics: nonlinear controller design, optimization, and underactuated multi-agent motion synchronization toward classical computer vision and deep learning for the task of object detection and segmentation.
+In that regard, I have always been learning new things and enjoy the process of learning new things.

+Having worked with existing deep learning models and proposed one myself, I truly believe the deep learning approach can have a meaningful impact on many fields.
+Yet, instead of relying only on deep learning as a solution to a given problem, there need to be redundant algorithms.
+After all trained model is only as good as it was trained on.

 Experience
 ======